naskio/DAAR_project_3/README.md

 ### Features

 - Admin Panel to manage CVs.
-- Search CVs throw the Admin Panel.
+- Index and Search CVs (formats: PDF, Docx, PNG, JPEG, ...) throw the Admin Panel.
 - UI for candidates to upload their CV without log-in.
 - REST APIs that can be used with other clients.